raufzer/educore-api/README.md

 # EduCore API

-EduCore API is a backend service built with Golang using the Gin framework.
-It provides robust functionality for managing courses, assignments, student enrollments, and collaboration tools, implementing modern software practices such as layered architecture.
+EduCore API is a high-performance backend service developed in Golang with the Gin framework.
+Designed for educational platforms, it facilitates seamless course management, assignment handling, student enrollments, and collaboration.
+Built with a modular layered architecture, it ensures scalability, maintainability, and efficient data processing.

 ## Table of Contents
 - [EduCore API](#educore-api)